-Standard sonar is an applaudable, but limited, method of finding fish.
+Standard sonar is an applaudable but limited method of finding fish.
 It has a lower broadband range because it emits pulses on a single frequency.
 Because of this, the data is often vague and difficult to decipher.
 Traditional transducers are also slower and less efficient than modern radars.

 Another consideration is that these fish finders aren’t that versatile.
 High-frequency sonars give better data but are practically useless in deep water.
 Low-frequency sonars penetrate further, but they sacrifice detail.

 CHIRP sonars solve these problems because they’re built differently.
-CHIRP devices give you greater range by sweeping pulses across different frequencies.
+CHIRP devices give you a greater range by sweeping pulses across different frequencies.

 A CHIRP sonar module uses pulse compression to generate more data at a higher resolution.
 In layman’s terms, they convert long pulses into narrow ones with higher amplitude.
-This increases the signal’s range and thus, detects more targets at a greater depth.
+This increases the signal’s range and, thus, detects more targets at a greater depth.